jaspervdj/jaspervdj/posts/2012-12-19-skateboard-belgian-police.markdown

 either through insurance or by ourselves, just like anyone else.

-However, he didn't really seem satisfied with that answer, wrote down my name and ensured us that if any damages were to occur, he would find me.
+However, he didn't really seem satisfied with that answer, wrote down my name and ensured us that if any damages were to occur, he would find me (maybe since he has proof enough, right?).
 At that point, it almost seemed like he first found *people* to blame, and only then an *offense* they were guilty of -- instead of the other way around.

 After we said our goodbyes and he left, we continued skating for a bit.
 We went home shortly afterwards, with slightly less confidence in the competence of the